Heart Health Center

 Here's what to know about three common heart problems so that you can plan for next steps.

-An arrhythmia is when a child's heart may beat too slowly, too quickly, or irregularly.
+An arrhythmia is when the heart beats too slowly, too quickly, or irregularly.
 Some need medical care.

 Premature ventricular contractions